(photo by Kasey Cox)

 “Wyatt sings and plays with charm and those who favour a flavourful approach to swampy and slide guitar driven blues-rock to flashy but sterile blues (the curse of most contemporary blues) will like this record.” -Tom Harrison of the Vancouver PROVINCE

 “What strikes you from the first time you listen is the crafty, prominent sounding deep slide sounds in all the songs.
 A sound in the opening song "People do Blues" which resembles Mark Knopfler's "Money for Nothing" and a beautiful instrumental sound midway in the cd "Bodhi Surfing" is a similar approach.” - Ron Bervoets, Rootstime.be, Belgium

 “That the man (guitar / slide) knows what he is doing is underlined with bravado on "I Just Got the News", "Chasing My Tail" with its beautiful country blues ode to "Mississippi" RL Burnside and "That's My Mom" (dedicated to his mother on her 80th birthday).” - Francois Braeken, Bealestreet.be, Belgium

-For more details see the Shows page.
+For more details on live performances see the Shows page.